rubyreferences/rubyref/language/control-expressions.md

 This will print 0.

-While the modifier and standard versions have both a "test" expression and a "then" expression, they are not exact transformations of each other due to parse order.
+While the modifier and standard versions have both a "test" expression and a "then" statement, they are not exact transformations of each other due to parse order.
 Here is an example that shows the difference:

 ```ruby